wikipathways/wikipathways.github.io/_authors/Eweitz.md

 affiliation: ~
 bio: I refine pathways, and engineer them into tools for biological discovery.

 My contributions are mostly systematic graphical and data improvements.
-Lately, I have created a number of new pathways, sourced directly from literature, [PFOCR](https://pfocr.wikipathways.org/), and other pathway databases.
-The [quick and open](https://www.wikipathways.org/contribute.html) nature of WikiPathways is delightful.
+Lately, I have created a number of new pathways, sourced directly from literature (https://pfocr.wikipathways.org/), and other pathway databases.
+The quick and open (https://www.wikipathways.org/contribute.html) nature of WikiPathways is delightful.

-I also incorporate pathways into [Gene Leads Ideogram](https://eweitz.github.io/ideogram/gene-leads), a reuseable web component I've been developing to enrich gene search.
+I also incorporate pathways into Gene Leads Ideogram (https://eweitz.github.io/ideogram/gene-leads), a reuseable web component I've been developing to enrich gene search.
 github: eweitz
 orcid: ~
 linkedin: ~